danmayer/coverband/README.md

 ## Sinatra

-For the best coverage you want this loaded as early as possible.
+For the best coverage, you want this loaded as early as possible.
 We recommend requiring cover band directly in the `config.ru`.
-Requiring coverband within an initializer could also work, but you may end up missing some boot up coverage.
+Requiring Coverband within an initializer could also work, but you may end up missing some boot up coverage.
 To start collection require Coverband as early as possible.

 ```ruby
 require 'coverband'